CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 The IT operation should implement the following measures:

 * Users must be able to reach IT operations through appropriate escalation levels.
-* At the transfer point of the WLAN communication into the internal LAN, the communication should be selectively blocked per SSID, access point or even for the complete WLAN infrastructure in the event of an attack on the WLAN.
+* At the transfer point of the WLAN communication into the internal LAN, the communication should be selectively blocked per SSID, access point or even for the complete WLAN infrastructure in case of an attack on the WLAN.
 * In the event of a security incident or theft, IT operations should be able to take appropriate security measures.
 Ideally, they rely on coordinated and documented procedures.
 Possible actions are z.
 B .: